pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

 You can try adjusting the clock delay to see how fast you can receive data.
 I was able to take the clock to 0.0001 and still reliably transmit data.

+Remember, when you print at either the receiver or receiver, you'll be printing those binary numbers backwards.

 Step 5: Convert decoded bits to bytes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Change your program so it decodes the individual bits, and into an array of bytes.
-Print the message sent from the sending computer.
+* Change your program so it decodes the individual bits, and into a bit.
+* You'll need another static variable for your function to hold the result.
+Maybe call it ``result_byte``.
+* If you receive a zero, do nothing.
+* If you receive a one, shift it into place.
+For example, ``1 << 3`` would shift the one into the fourth bit position.
+(We start counting at zero, so the fourth bit is position 3.)
+* Add that value to your ``result_byte``.
+* Print the bytes and confirm they are ok.

 Step 6: Manchester encoding